 The hillside town of Kaş (the little squiggle under the s gives it a "sh" sound, so the town's name is pronounced KASH) is a charming tourist destination in the Antalya province of Turkey.
 It seems to cater to the affluent visitor, with more high-end shops, cafes and bars, than we see in some other coastal towns in along the Lycian Coast.
 Fortunately, there are strict regulations in place that prohibit businesses from excessive solicitation – creating a pleasant and relaxing atmosphere for tourists wanting to explore the town at their leisure.

-With all of its appeal, you'd expect Kaş to be a popular and crowded holiday resort.
-But two factors may be its saving grace, preventing the picturesque town from attracting the masses.
+With all of its appeal, you'd expect Kas to be a popular and crowded holiday resort.
+But three factors may be its saving grace, preventing the picturesque town from attracting the masses.

 - The local beaches are pebbly, rather than sandy.